NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 # Note

-Be advised, This project is still hardcoded.
+Be advised, This project is still experimental.
 ### Keep in mind this project is Experimental and Worked Alone by me (ND)
 ### Future plan:
 - Adding Learning from Online